List of Canberra Cosmos FC records and statistics

-Canberra Cosmos Football Club was an Australian professional association football club based in Canberra.
+Canberra Cosmos Football Club was an Australian semi-professional association football club based in Canberra.
 The club was formed and admitted into the National Soccer League in 1995.
 The club had never qualified for the Finals series in the National Soccer League in all six seasons of existence until they became defunct in September 2001.

 The list encompasses the records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Canberra Cosmos players on the international stage.
 Attendance records in Canberra are also included.

 The club's record appearance maker was Toplica Popovich, who made 126 appearances between 1995 and 2001.
 Peter Buljan was Canberra Cosmos' record goalscorer, scoring 21 goals in total.